-The application checks its installed policy for the Security Manager guild.
-If there is no such guild or the application can’t locate any of the Security Manager, the certificate revocation check will be skipped.
+The application looks in the “self” section of its installed policy for the peer that provides the Certificate Revocation Service.
+If the application can’t locate any of the Certificate Revocation Service, the certificate revocation check will be skipped.

 If a membership certificate is revoked, all signed authorization data related to the membership certificate is no longer valid.
-The relationship is defined by the matching issuer public key, subject public key, and guild ID.